Sep 16 – 18, 2024

 Jan Glowacz (University of Bonn)

-Dr. Jochen Kaminski (University of Bonn) Herr Jonathan Volz (University of Bonn) Prof. Klaus Desch (University of Bonn) Markus Köhli (Physikalisches Institut, Heidelberg University) Dr. Michael Lupberger (University of Bonn) Saime Gürbüz Thomas Block
+Dr Jochen Kaminski (University of Bonn) Mr Jonathan Volz (University of Bonn) Prof. Klaus Desch (University of Bonn) Markus Köhli (Physikalisches Institut, Heidelberg University) Dr Michael Lupberger (University of Bonn) Saime Gürbüz Thomas Block